chadac/pc-deals-miner/README.md

 [/r/buildapcsales](https://reddit.com/r/buildapcsales).
 Built
 primarily as part of a tool that can quickly inform me of ongoing PC part deals.
-I don't want to be flooded with notifications, so this tool also enables filtering out deals for products of interest.
-An example is included in the [filters.txt](filters.txt) file and described in detail below.
+I don't want to be flooded with notifications, so this also allows filtering out deals for products of interest.
+Examples are included in the [filters.txt](filters.txt) file and described in detail below.

 ## Setup